Why get your degree from the Technion?

 Topics in Nano-Electronics (046232, Viterbi Faculty of Electrical and Computer Engineering)

 The field of quantum computing and quantum information (including quantum communication and cryptography) is evolving all over the world at an ever-increasing rate.
-The Computer Science Faculty, in coordination with the Helen Diller Quantum Center, is offering a scientific enrichment program for this field.
+The Computer Science Faculty, in coordination with the Helen Diller Quantum Center, is offering a scientific enrichment program (p.237 in the courses catalogue) for this field.
 The program will provide the students with a multidisciplinary aspect of this developing area.

 The program is open to undergraduate students in the Faculty.
 A student can join the program after earning at least 30 credit points with an average score of 85, and with the advisor's approval, also an average score between 80 and 85 is accepted.